PhucHauDeveloper/BadBlue/README.md

 An attacker, using an Ubuntu (Kali can run but not recommend) computer and Broadcom-based Bluetooth adapter (CSR 4.0 maybe can run), spoofs the address of the target keyboard and connects to L2CAP 17 on the Windows computer, while specifying the `NoInputNoOutput` SSP pairing-capability.

-The victim sees a notification reading `Add a device` `Tap to set up your <Keyboard Name>`.
+The victim will see a notification reading `Add a device` `Tap to set up your <Keyboard Name>`.

 If they ignore the notification, nothing will happen.

 If they click on the notification, they will be presented with a Bluetooth pairing-request dialog.

-If the victim has the "Add a Bluetooth device" UI open, they will not see a notification, and will instead be immediately presented with the pairing-request as a modal dialog.
+If the victim has the `Add a Bluetooth device` UI open, they will not see a notification, and will instead be immediately presented with the pairing-request as a modal dialog.

 The attacker can complete pairing once the pairing-request dialog closes, even if the user clicks `Cancel` or `X`.
 Once pairing completes, the attacker connects to L2CAP 17 (HID Control).